Abbey4799/Abbey4799.github.io/content/authors/admin/_index.md

     url: https://www.fudan.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests focus on the **Evaluation and Enhancement of Large Language Models (LLMs)**, with an emphasis on the models' *instruction-following* and *creative generation* ability.
+bio:

 # Interests to show in About widget
 interests:
+  - Reasoning Model
   - Instruction Following
-  - Creative Generation
+  - Dancing 💃
-  - Large Language Models

 # Education to show in About widget
 education: